48th Fighter Wing, allies conduct arms control, verification exercise

 |Downloads:

-This work, 48th Fighter Wing, allies conduct arms control, verification exercise [Image 6 of 6], by SrA Renee Nicole Finona, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 48th Fighter Wing, allies conduct arms control, verification exercise, by SrA Renee Nicole Finona, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.